hyperledger-labs/splice/cluster/README.md

 there are a few aspects that must be manually configured for each GCE Project through the Google Cloud Console UI.
-When a new project is created within GCE that will host a Canton Network cluster, the following grants must be made within `da-cn-images` to the default compute service account within the new cluster.
+When a new project is created within GCE that will host a Canton Network cluster, the following grants must be made within `da-cn-shared` to the default compute service account within the new cluster.

-* The service account must have access to the [Google Artifact Registry](https://console.cloud.google.com/artifacts?&project=da-cn-images) within `da-cn-images`.
+* The service account must have access to the [Google Artifact Registry](https://console.cloud.google.com/artifacts?&project=da-cn-shared) within `da-cn-shared`.
-* The service account must have Read-Only access to the `release-bundles` Google Storage bucket.
+* The service account must have Read-Only access to the `cn-release-bundles` Google Storage bucket.

 ### Docker Image Hosting